 There’s a lot to take in within today’s post on how to budget money.
-There’s even more points to take action on.
-Budgeting money is the foundation of your financial plan and its important you give it the appropriate consideration.
-The takeaways from today should be.
+There are even more points to take action on.
+Budgeting money is the foundation of your financial plan and it’s important you give it the appropriate consideration.
+The takeaways from today should be…..

 - Make your budget simple, but track everything

-- Spend less than you earn, invest the rest
+- Spend less than you earn and invest the rest

 - Increase your saving rate to a radical level – yes 50% is the goal

 If you want to find out more about how to budget money effectively, we’ve also collated a list of other resources.
 These resources focus on all aspects of budgeting: including budgeting when in debt or with large incomes.
 If this article doesn’t fit your needs, maybe one of those presented is more suited to your needs.
 If you can’t find what you are looking for, please drop us a message via the contact form.
 We’ll do our best to point you towards some suitable blogs to help you budget money.

 - Money Advice Service – https://www.moneyadviceservice.org.uk/en/categories/budgeting-and-managing-money